After Egg Retrieval: Do's and Don'tsFertility Treatment

 Usually, in each menstrual cycle, several ovarian follicles begin to mature, but only one is fully matured, and the rest are destroyed.
 Then, the egg in the mature follicle is released from the ovary during ovulation; aging and some health problems (such as cancer and endometriosis) reduce the ovarian reserve naturally.

-The doctor prescribes ovulation induction drugs for egg retrieval to provide the basis for the growth of many follicles containing eggs.
+The doctor prescribes ovulation induction drugs for egg retrieval surgery to provide the basis for the growth of many follicles containing eggs.
 These medications cause more than one follicle to reach full maturity.
 Of course, this number of eggs is smaller than those in the ovaries.
 Therefore, egg retrieval does not cause a significant decrease in ovarian reserve.

 If you want more information about low ovarian reserve, follow this article.